District Information

 Year-round outdoor recreation abounds throughout the Chautauqua Lake area.
 Excellent hunting and fishing plus many areas suitable for hiking and horseback riding add to the fine golf courses, ski resorts, state parks and the famous Chautauqua Institution, which attracts world leaders in the fields of music, medicine, politics, the press, and religion.

-The National Comedy Center, Reg Lenna Civic Center and Little Theatre provide entertainment year-long and there are several museums in the area.
-Service clubs and fraternal organizations are active in the community and the area is served by Jamestown Community College and Jamestown Business College.
+The National Comedy Center, Reg Lenna Civic Center, and Little Theatre provide entertainment year-round and there are several museums in the area.
+Service clubs and fraternal organizations are active in the community and the area is served by Jamestown Community College.
 Several four-year institutions of higher education are within a 70-mile radius.

 The Southwestern Central School District community is one that is excellent for both individual and family living.